Ornge's Board of Directors

 Q.C., B.A., LL.B., LSM.

-Charles A. Harnick, Q.C., B.A., LL.B., LSM. was called to the Bar in 1977.
-He practised Personal injury and Insurance litigation with the firm of Feigman and Chernos and the firm of Malach and Fidler.
-He was certified as a Specialist in Civil Litigation in 1991; he was appointed a Queen's Counsel in 1992 and in 2005 he was awarded the Law Society Medal.
+Charles A. Harnick, K.C., LSM. was called to the Bar in 1977.
+He practiced Personal Injury and Insurance litigation with the firm of Feigman and Chernos and the firm of Malach and Fidler.
+He was certified as a Specialist in Civil Litigation in 1991; he was appointed a Queen’s Counsel in 1992 and in 2005 he was awarded the Law Society Medal.

 An image of Ornge Board member Patricia Lang